APPENDICES

 Her first name is from Arsenault & White.

 06. Wall of Names, 28 (pl.
-6R), calls her Anne-Marie VINCENT, & lists her with her husband & no children; <perso.orange.fr/froux/St_malo_arrivees/5bateaux.htm>, Family No. 85, reveals that she & her husband had no children when they survived the crossing to St.-Malo in 1758-59; Hébert, D., Acadian Families in Exile 1785, 10-11, calls her Anne-Marie VINCENT, sa [Charles D'AIGRE's] femme, age 55, on the embarkation list, Ana Maria VINCENT, su [Carlos DAIGRE's] muger, on the debarkation list, & Anne-Marie VINCENT, his [Charles DAIGLE's] wife, age 55 on the complete listing, says that she was in the 31st Family aboard Le Bon Papa with her husband & no children, & details their marriage but does not give the names of hers or his parents; BRDR, 2:720 (SGA-8, 1, #2), her death/burial record, calls her Ana Maria VINCENT, wife of Charles DEGLES, & gives her father's name but not her mother's.
+6R), calls her Anne-Marie VINCENT, & lists her with her husband & no children; <perso.orange.fr/froux/St_malo_arrivees/5bateaux.htm>, Family No. 85, reveals that she & her husband had no children when they survived the crossing to St.-Malo in 1758-59; Robichaux, Acadians in St.-Malo, 233, Family No. 288, says she was born in c1729 but gives no birthplace, does not give her parents' names, says she married Charles DAIGLE in c1758 but gives no place of marriage, says she & her husband reached St.-Malo aboard one of the 5 ships & lived at Trigavou from 1759-72 but shows no children born to them there; Hébert, D., Acadian Families in Exile 1785, 10-11, calls her Anne-Marie VINCENT, sa [Charles D'AIGRE's] femme, age 55, on the embarkation list, Ana Maria VINCENT, su [Carlos DAIGRE's] muger, on the debarkation list, & Anne-Marie VINCENT, his [Charles DAIGLE's] wife, age 55 on the complete listing, says that she was in the 31st Family aboard Le Bon Papa with her husband & no children, & details their marriage but does not give the names of hers or his parents; BRDR, 2:720 (SGA-8, 1, #2), her burial record, calls her Ana Maria VINCENT, wife of Charles DEGLES, & gives her father's name but not her mother's.

-Her husband was not Acadian but French, so in LA he was French Creole.
+Her husband was not Acadian but French, so in this study he is called a French Creole.
 He was not with her & their 2 children in the convoy from Châtellerault to Nantes in Dec 1775 because, being a sailor, he probably was at sea.
 Judging from the birth date of son Jean-Pierre (Oct 1776), Pierre-François probably joined her & the children at Nantes in late Dec 1775 or Jan 1776, soon after they got to the port city.
-What happened to Jean-Pierre, who would have been only 9 years old in 1785?
+What happened to son Jean-Pierre, who would have been only age 9 in 1785?
 He did not go with them to LA, so he probably died at Nantes.

-She was among the last of the Acadian immigrants in LA to join our ancestors.
+She was one of the last Acadian immigrants in LA to join her ancestors.

 09. Wall of Names, 39 (pl.
 10L), calls her Jeanne-Marguerite [VINCENT], & lists her with her widowed mother & 3 sisters; Robichaux, Acadians in Châtellerault, 98, Family No. 192, calls her Jeanne-Margueritte [VINCENT], gives her parents' names, & details the family's participation in the Poitou settlement in the early 1770s; Hébert, D., Acadian Families in Exile 1785, 68-69, calls her Jeanne-Margueritte, sa [Ursule HÉBERT, veuve Jean VINCENT's] fille, age 12, on the embarkation list, does not include her on the debarkation list, calls her Jeanne-Marguerite VINCENT, her [Ursule HÉBERT, widow Jean VINCENT]'s daughter, age 12, on the complete listing, says she was in the 18th Family aboard L'Amitié with her mother & 3 sisters, &, calling her Marguerite, details her marriage, including her & her husband's parents' names; BRDR, 2:66, 721 (ASM-2, 34), her marriage record, calls her Margarita VINCENT of Acadia, calls her husband Joseph BAYE of the Parish of St.-Tropo, Diocese of St.-Fregusa, France, gives her & his parents' names, says her parents were Acadians, & that the witnesses to her marriage were Juan Luis DAIGLE & Ambroise HÉBERT; Hébert, D., South LA Records, 1:533 (Thib.Ct.Hse.: Succ.: Year 1822), her succession record, calls her Marguerite Clement VINCENT m.
 Joseph BAILLE.